-There aren't many downsides to this product.
-However, one thing that we noticed is that it only comes with a single adhesive pad for installation.
+We don't have many complaints about the Kincmax Basket Shelf.
+However, we noticed this model only comes with a single adhesive pad for installation.
 To be clear, that's all you need, but it also means there isn't any margin for error if it doesn't go right the first time.
-That minor knock aside, there is plenty to like about the simplicity and versatility of this option.
+That minor knock aside, there is plenty to like about the simplicity and versatility of this caddy.

 However, this caddy is not without its drawbacks.
 Though it feels secure for the most part, the wire frame can be easily pulled away from the suction cups, making the unit less secure.
-Also, due to the slidability of each basket, they are also susceptible to bending if they have too much weight in them.
-All things considered though, if you are a fan of quick-as-can-be over-the-showerhead installation, this model is a great option.
+Due to the slidability of each basket, they are also susceptible to bending if they have too much weight in them.
+All things considered, though, if you are a fan of easy-peasy over-the-showerhead installation, the Zenna is a great option.

 The ODesign Shower Shelf is a super versatile shower caddy.
 The two-tier design holds shower and bath products for two or more people.
 The units use adhesive pads with hooks that stick to shower tile very securely.
 The wires that make up the bottom of the basket are close together, so items don't fall over or fall through.
 We also think that this shower shelf could easily be a kitchen shelf when installed against a tile backsplash.

 One of the few dings against this shower shelf is that it doesn't come with any hooks.
 It's not a dealbreaker, but if you were hoping to hang a razor, this model isn't for you.
 Though we found that it has ample storage capacity, it just isn't as deep as models installed in the corner of the shower.
-This basic, decent-looking caddy is great for a couple or small family.
+That said, the ODesign is a basic, decent-looking caddy that's great for a couple or small family.

 Our biggest issue with this model is that it just looks and feels cheap.
-The hooks bend out of place somewhat easily, and the metal stains fairly quickly.
-That is, we don't think that it will stand up well in the long run.
-In addition, installation can be a little tricky and requires more patience and precision than you may care to spend.
+The hooks bend out of place easily, and the metal stains fairly quickly.
+We don't think that it will stand up well in the long run.
+In addition, installation can be tricky and requires more patience and precision than you may care to spend.
 It's not without its flaws, but this is a good choice if you need a product with many hooks.

 Unlike the other adhesive pad models in this review, this one has shelves that are a fixed distance apart, so it loses some versatility points.
 It also requires a little pre-assembly before installation with a tiny screwdriver (not included).
 During testing, we found that the two washcloth hooks don't quite hook upward far enough but stick out parallel to the floor.
 Despite some shortcomings, we still think that this is a nice option for those who prioritize aesthetics.

 This product generally lacks versatility.
-The shelves are fixed, and there isn't a lot of room between the two tiers, so the bottom shelf is really only usable for bar soap or travel-size items.
-It also hangs pretty high up, so shorter folks may find that it is not the most convenient to access.
-One issue we also ran into during testing is that the suction cups are fixed in place, so if you have tiles in your shower, you might have the bad luck of one of the cups lining up with the grout line (and this being unable to actually suction).
-If an over-the-shower model is your preference, this one is certainly sturdy.
+The shelves are fixed, and there isn't much room between the two tiers, so the bottom shelf is only suitable for bar soap or travel-size items.
+It also hangs pretty high up, so shorter folks may find it's not the most convenient to access.
+The suction cups are fixed in place, so if you have tiles in your shower, you might have the bad luck of one of the cups lining up with the grout line, which will affect suctioning ability.
+However, if an over-the-showerhead model is your preference, this one is certainly sturdy.

 As with other caddies that rely on a spring-loaded pole for installation, we found that this one takes some time to assemble — about 30 minutes and a little bit of frustration.
 It also takes a little patience to secure the shelves properly around the included rubber gaskets.
-One of the biggest issues we had using this caddy is that items often toppled over as a result of the wide, awkward spacing of the wire on the bottom of the baskets as well as the low-profile guard rails that did little to keep tall shampoo in place.
+One of the biggest issues we had using this caddy is that items often toppled over due to the wide, awkward spacing of the wire on the bottom of the baskets and the low-profile guardrails that did little to keep tall shampoo in place.
 However, if you want a metal tension-pole model, the Zenna Home Pole Caddy will certainly hold a lot of bath products.